0xdeadbeefJERKY/0xdeadbeefjerky.github.io/_posts/2023-03-03-cloudgoat-lambda-walkthrough-part-2.md

 Lambda function as its execution role (`vulnerable_lambda_cgid13u1qpdipe-policy_applier_lambda1`).

+> **NOTE:** If, for some reason, Lambda function logs were not available via
+> CloudWatch or the logs were insufficient, we could proactively hunt for events
+> in CloudTrail where the user identity is the Lambda execution role:
+>
+>   ```sql
+>   select eventtime, useridentity, eventsource, eventname, awsregion, requestparameters, responseelements
+>   from cloudtrail_logs_pp
+>   where timestamp >= '2023/03/28'
+>   and useridentity.sessioncontext.sessionissuer.username = 'vulnerable_lambda_cgid13u1qpdipe-policy_applier_lambda1'
+>   order by eventtime desc
+>   ```
+{: .prompt-info }

 At this point, we've confirmed that the attacker was successfully able to attach the `AdministratorAccess` managed policy to the compromised IAM user.
 Given this access, the attacker was likely able to cause a lot more damage, so let's query